bdavis222/bdavis222.github.io/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?business=UA5NL9MJSFMVY)

-This page showcases several different software products _(including this website itself, written in TypeScript using the React library)_.
+This page was written in TypeScript using the React library.
-All of these products are free to use, and instructions for their installation and use are provided for each.
-To see these products, visit the [software page](https://bdavis222.github.io).
+It showcases several software products that I have created and gives a brief overview about me.

 ## Development